STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Dynamic Threshold Remasking

+\textbf{\textit{Base Threshold for Warm-up Steps}}: $\tau_{\text{fixed}}$ controls the number of tokens decoded during the warm-up phase and does not affect subsequent decoding stages.
+To ensure conservative behavior, we set $\tau_{\text{fixed}}$ to $0.9$ by default, following the standard threshold used in Fast-dLLM.

+\textbf{\textit{Temporal Threshold Window Size}}: $W_t$ dictates the maximum number of preceding steps considered when analyzing temporal variance.
+It should be chosen based on the expected number of decoding steps.
+Intuitively, a longer decoding horizon calls for a larger window size.
+In our main experiments, we set $W_t = 5$.
+Additional ablation studies on this parameter are provided in the appendix.

+\textbf{\textit{Threshold Scaling}}: $m$ is a sensitive hyperparameter that governs the aggressiveness of decoding.
+When relying solely on the temporal-variance-based threshold, a token is decoded only if $c_t^i > T_{\text{base}}^i$, which implies $c_t^i < \frac{m}{m-1} \cdot \bar{c}_{\text{hist}}^i$ where $\bar{c}_{\text{hist}}^i$ denotes the weighted historical confidence.
+A smaller value of $m$ results in more conservative decoding behavior, whereas a larger $m$ accelerates the decoding process.
+Empirically, we find that setting $m = 3$ achieves a favorable trade-off between generation speed and output quality.

-$C_{base,i}^{t}$ regularizes confidence convergence by promoting early decoding of stable tokens while remasking unstable ones.
-This adaptive behavior helps the model concentrate on uncertain positions, ultimately accelerating the overall generation process.
+Overall, $T_{\text{base}, i}^t$ regularizes confidence convergence by encouraging early decoding of stable tokens while remasking those exhibiting high uncertainty.
+This mechanism allows the model to focus computation on uncertain positions, thereby improving the efficiency of the overall generation.